MMazzocchi/dealer/README.md

 # Dealer
-`Dealer` is a simulation of Texas Hold 'Em game.
+`Dealer` is a simulation of a Texas Hold 'Em game.
 Upon running, an eight-person Texas Hold 'Em game will be dealt, with game status printed to the screen.

 Example execution: